irshathcodes/irshath.com/src/content/projects/project-1/index.md

 No loading spinners.
 No refresh buttons.
 No waiting.
 Just pure productivity.

-## ✨ Key Features
+## Key Features

-- **⚡ Instant Sync** - Changes propagate in real-time across all devices using Zero sync engine
+- **Instant Sync** - Changes propagate in real-time across all devices using Zero sync engine
-- **⌨️ Keyboard Shortcuts** - Navigate and manage tasks without touching your mouse, includes CMD+K search
+- **Keyboard Shortcuts** - Navigate and manage tasks without touching your mouse, includes CMD+K search
-- **📝 Rich Markdown** - Create detailed task descriptions with ProseMirror-powered markdown editing
+- **Rich Markdown** - Create detailed task descriptions with ProseMirror-powered markdown editing
-- **👥 Team Collaboration** - Invite team members and work together seamlessly with role-based access
+- **Team Collaboration** - Invite team members and work together seamlessly with role-based access
-- **🎯 Minimal Interface** - Clean, distraction-free design that keeps you focused on your work
+- **Minimal Interface** - Clean, distraction-free design that keeps you focused on your work
-- **🔓 Open Source** - MIT licensed and self-hostable for complete control over your data
+- **Open Source** - MIT licensed and self-hostable for complete control over your data

-## 🚀 Why KanBased?
+## Why KanBased?

 **Save 30+ seconds per task** - No more waiting for pages to load or data to refresh.
 Every action is instant.